microsoft/covid-vaccine-bot/policies.md

 Smoking/nicotine addiction
 Thalassemia (type of blood disorder)
 Type 1 and Type 2 diabetes mellitus
-Note: Individuals who are pregnant and those in an immunocompromised state (weakened immune system)are also eligible but should follow CDC guidance and first discuss vaccination with their medical provider before receiving the vaccine.
+Note: Individuals who are pregnant and those in an immunocompromised state (weakened immune system)are also eligible but should follow CDC guidance and first discuss vaccination with their medical provider before receiving the vaccine. (see [here](https://covid19.nj.gov/faqs/nj-information/slowing-the-spread/who-is-eligible-for-vaccination-in-new-jersey-who-is-included-in-the-vaccination-phases#direct-link))
 * Are you classified as an essential worker?
 	* This includes:
 - Childcare workers in licensed and registered settings
+- Clergy
+- Communications, IT, and media workers
-- Educators and staff, pre-K to 12
+- Educators and staff, including pre-K to 12 and higher education
-- First responders including sworn law enforcement and fire professionals
-- Healthcare workers, paid and unpaid
-- High-risk individuals
-- Long-term care and high-risk congregate care facility residents and staff
-- Public safety workers
-- Transportation workers
-- Food production, agriculture, and food distribution workers (including migrant farm workers)
-- Eldercare and support personnel
+- Eldercare and support workers
-- Warehousing and logistics workers
-- Social service workers and support staff
 - Elections personnel
+- First responders
+- Healthcare workers
 - Hospitality workers
+- Individuals experiencing homelessness and those living in shelters
+- Judicial system workers
+- Laundry services workers
+- Librarians and library support staff
+- Long-term care and high-risk congregate care facility residents and staff
 - Medical supply chain employees
+- Members of tribal communities
+- Migrant farm workers
 - Postal and shipping service workers
+- Public safety workers
+- Real estate, building, and home services workers
+- Retail financial institution workers
+- Sanitation workers
+- Social service workers and support staff
+- Transportation workers
-- Clergy
+- Utilities workers
-- Workers in the Judicial system (see [here](https://covid19.nj.gov/faqs/nj-information/slowing-the-spread/who-is-eligible-for-vaccination-in-new-jersey-who-is-included-in-the-vaccination-phases#direct-link))
+- Warehousing and logistics workers (see [here](https://covid19.nj.gov/faqs/nj-information/slowing-the-spread/who-is-eligible-for-vaccination-in-new-jersey-who-is-included-in-the-vaccination-phases#direct-link))
 * Are you experiencing homelessness or living in a shelter?
 	* Individuals experiencing homelessness and those living in shelters, including domestic violence shelters.
 * Are you a member of a tribal community?
+* Are you an adult with intellectual or developmental disabilities or are you a caregiver to an adult with intellectual or developmental disabilities?
+	* Developmental disabilities are a group of conditions due to an impairment in physical, learning, language, or behavior areas. (see [here](https://covid19.nj.gov/faqs/nj-information/slowing-the-spread/who-is-eligible-for-vaccination-in-new-jersey-who-is-included-in-the-vaccination-phases#direct-link))

 # New Mexico